Are gluten-free diets healthier for you?

 As ‘gluten-free’ increasingly appears in headlines alongside promises of health and happiness, let’s take a step back and understand what gluten is, and how it might affect you.

-Dr Luke Powles, Lead General Practitioner at the Bupa Canary Wharf Clinic in London, helps us to understand the gluten-free claims.
+Dr Luke Powles, Associate Clinical Director for Bupa Health Clinics, helps us to understand the gluten-free claims.

 Getting to grips with gluten